Michael Jordan once said, “Talent wins games, but teamwork and intelligence win championships.”

-While there’s no single metric to define a good team manager, there are several defining aspects of a well-working team that showcase effective leadership:
+While there’s no single metric to define a good team manager, there are several defining aspects of a well-working team that showcase strong leadership.

-- Managers are open to receiving feedback from team members and work towards implementing any necessary changes.
+- Managers that are open to receiving feedback from team members

-- Regular team-building activities are held to promote collaboration and bonding.
+- Regular team-building activities to promote collaboration and bonding

 Many of these elements are subjective, but effective team management makes it easier to assess crucial factors affecting team members and their productivity.